 7. What safety precautions should be taken during fiberglassing over bare metal?

 Wearing appropriate safety gear, including gloves, goggles, and a respirator, is essential.
 Ensuring proper ventilation in the workspace is also crucial to prevent inhaling fumes.
-(See Also: Will Bondo Stick to Plastic?
-A Comprehensive Guide to Plastic Bonding)
+(See Also: Does Self Etching Primer Work on Chrome?
+A Comprehensive Guide)

 8. Can fiberglassed surfaces be painted?